manussekhar/German_Notes/Hobbies.md

 segel  = to sail
 Schwimmen = to swim
 Joggen = to jog
-Ins kino gehen = go to the
+Ins kino gehen = go to the cinema